ben519/fairplay/README.md

 - Assumes two or more teams per league
 - Teams play head-to-head for each of N rounds of play
-- Each team gains or loses points after each game
+- Teams gains or loses points after each game
 - Points are used to determine fair matchups
-- Can prevent two teams from playing each other twice within k rounds of play
+- Can prevent two teams from playing each other twice within K rounds of play

 ## Example
 Here we simulate a league with 9 teams and 8 weeks of play.
 Each team must be seeded to begin the season.